5 from 18 votes

 Notes

-I recommend using U16-20 peeled and deveined shrimp for this recipe, which I find are the perfect size for this dish!
+Shrimp: I recommend using U16-20 peeled and deveined shrimp for this recipe, which I find are the perfect size for this dish!
 You can also use tail on shrimp to give the sauce some extra flavor, but I personally like shrimp without the shells in this pasta.

-I used linguine in this dish but you can substitute with any long pasta (for ex: fettuccine, spaghetti, bucatini, tagliatelle).
+Pasta: I used linguine in this dish but you can substitute with any long pasta (for ex: fettuccine, spaghetti, bucatini, tagliatelle).
 You can use either fresh or dried pasta; my only recommendation is to use the highest quality stuff you can find!
 I like bronze-cut pasta because the surface of the pasta allows for more sauce to cling to it.

-Use a dry white wine such as Pinot Grigio or Sauvignon Blanc, but you can also easily substitute this for chicken stock if you prefer to omit alcohol from this recipe.
+White Wine: Use a dry white wine such as Pinot Grigio or Sauvignon Blanc, but you can also easily substitute this for chicken stock if you prefer to omit alcohol from this recipe.

-Salt your pasta water!
+Don’t forget to salt the pasta water!
 This is the first step in ensuring your Shrimp Scampi Pasta is properly seasoned.
 The Italians believed in adding flavor in every step of the cooking process and salting your pasta water can be seen as your ‘foundation’.
 I like my pasta water to be as salty as the sea – briny but not so salty that it’s unbearable.
 I use kosher salt but you can use whatever salt you have on hand.

-Account for the time that the Shrimp Scampi Pasta sauce will take to reduce and thicken (1-2 minutes) and undercook your pasta by the same amount of time.
+Undercook pasta – Account for the time that the Shrimp Scampi Pasta sauce will take to reduce and thicken (1-2 minutes) and undercook your pasta by the same amount of time.
 If the sauce has reduced too much before the pasta is done to your liking, you can always add additional pasta water to loosen the sauce back up and continue cooking the pasta.

 Nutrition